elmanahee-academy/learn-with-elmanaheel/civic-education_README.md

-# Civic Education Resources
+# Civic Education – BEM Quiz Review

-In this folder, you'll find content focused on civic education for young learners.

-Topics may include:
-- Rights and responsibilities of citizens
-- The role of government and law
-- Conflict resolution and mediation

-Designed to help students understand their place in society.
+Here you'll find quiz activities designed to support the BEM revision in Civic Education.
+All resources are structured according to the official Algerian syllabus.